-If you use Bitdefender Total Security, it comes with a real-time URL checker which notifies you about malicious website.
+If you use Bitdefender Total Security, it comes with a real-time URL checker which notifies you about malicious websites.
 You can avoid visiting them or go ahead by adding them as an exception.
 In any case, you will not accidentally land on malicious websites.
-Apps like Advanced SystemCare Pro also implements features like Host file and browser Homepage protection.
+Apps like Advanced SystemCare Pro also implement features like Host file and browser Homepage protection.
 You can learn more about the functionality in this Advanced SystemCare Pro Review.

 Does Windows 10/11 Hardening protect my Online Privacy?